EMnify-Codelab/sns-notification-examples/README.md

 ├── SNStoSlack
 │   └── SNStoSlack.js                <- A Node.js lambda which sends Slack notifications to a configurable workspace
 ├── SNStoSES
-│   ├── SNStoSES.py                  <- Send SES emails using a basic HTML template, lexx flexible, but quick to start │   └── template.html                <- An example HTML template for use with SES └── SESwithTemplate
+│   ├── SNStoSES.py                  <- Send SES emails using a HTML template, less flexible but convenient starting-place │   └── template.html                <- An example HTML template for use with SES └── SESwithTemplate
     ├── email_template.json          <- A more complex HTML template for use with SES